 An investment property (or non-owner-occupied property) is an income-producing property that the borrower does not occupy.
+A signed Business Purpose & Occupancy Affidavit is required on all investment property transactions.

 3.2 PURCHASE

 A purchase transaction is one which allows a buyer to acquire a property from a seller.
 A copy of the fully executed purchase contract and all attachments or addenda is required.